TOILmodular/CLONK/README.md

 <img width="500" src="https://github.com/user-attachments/assets/ab825f1d-0798-4c44-b437-266522db0fba">

 ## Module Build and PCBs
+NOTE: One part of the calibration of this module requires an oscilloscope.
+This is for the internal LFO to swing evenly around 0V.
+The quality of the oscilloscope is not important, a visualization of the waveform is sufficent.

 I added two different versions for the control board in the folder GerberFiles, an "original", and a "Thonk" version.
 Reason is that for my own module, I am using specific potentiometers - 16K4 series from Supertech Electronics - and 3.5mm jack sockets - MJ-355 from Marushin - available at my local electronics shop.